Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/File_Loggers.md

 ## Downloading the Logged Files

-Once a CAN Bus file has been created it can be downloaded from Profinity by clicking on the link found on the Logger Dashboard
+Once a CAN bus file has been created it can be downloaded from Profinity by clicking on the link found on the Logger Dashboard

 <figure markdown>
 ![Download Log File](../../images/file_logger.png)